ibm-cloud-docs/hs-crypto/index.md

 3. When you are finished filling out the key's details, click **Create key** to confirm.

-Keys that are created in the service are symmetric 256-bit keys, supported by the AES-GCM algorithm.
+Keys that are created in the service are symmetric 256-bit keys, supported by the AES-CBC algorithm.
 For added security, keys are generated by FIPS 140-2 Level 4 certified hardware security modules (HSMs) that are located in secure {{site.data.keyword.cloud_notm}} data centers.

 ### Importing your own keys
 {: #import-keys}